History and Background

 This year, the Supreme Court's Community Relations Committee is encouraging judges to find a classroom to visit and celebrate Constitution Day using a variety of resources.

-Judicial officers should register by August 24 to be included in a press release.
 Participating judges are encouraged to share pictures with the Office of Communication, Education, and Outreach by sending them directly to Sarah Kidwell at email@example.com.

 If you have any questions about Constitution Day, please contact Sarah Kidwell.

 - U.S. Constitution

 - Bill of Rights

 - 1816 Indiana Constitution

 - Informed Voters Project Public Service Announcement Video [featuring Justice Sandra Day O'Connor]